 In my opinion you can never have too much knowledge about the business in warehouse.
 Even if purchasing is not your responsibility it is good to understand the subject and have knowledge about the costs, same applies to sales departments.
 But remember senior management always look at the total costs and sometimes maybe the warehouse costs increases but the total cost decreases.
 Still it is important as a responsible for warehouse operations that you can explain why the operational costs are increasing.
 Maybe you are wondering how can I get all the figures about EOQ or carrying cost of inventory?
 My advice is to be curious and ask about everything!
 Ask someone at the purchasing department how they calculate the costs, then look at your warehouse what is the cost when you handle goods in and put away.
 Calculate what each type of location costs in a year.
 In this way you can compare and see if it appears to be consistent with reality.
 Don’t be surprised if your reality differs from purchase departments reality.

-The best way to have cost control in warehouse is to have a competent WMS with a good and detailed time logging feature or a LMS (Labor Management System) In this way you can analyze the time you spend on every operation and what impact sales and purchasing departments decisions have on your warehouse operations.
+The best way to have cost control in warehouse is to have a competent WMS with a good and detailed time and process logging feature or a LMS (Labor Management System) In this way you can analyze the time and all the processes you handle and what impact sales and purchasing departments decisions have on your warehouse operations.

-As I have written before a warehouse manager with management team need strong analytical skills and a great technical interest to be in the forefront of warehouse development and be competitive.
+As I have written before, a warehouse manager with the management team need strong analytical skills and a great technical interest to be in the forefront of warehouse development and be competitive.

-To avoid sub-optimization between departments and keeping focus on total costs you need to use cross-functional teams that work together regarding important questions with major impact on logistic costs.
+To avoid silo effect and sub-optimization between departments and keeping focus on total costs the company need to use cross-functional teams that work together regarding important questions with major impact on logistic costs.
 It might sound obvious, but the fact is when I visit companies most of them don’t work like that.